MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-2007-end-support-roadmap.md

 - Use the Office Deployment Tool to deploy the appropriate language accessory packs to your users.

-For more information, see [Overview of deploying languages in Office 365 ProPlus](overview-of-deploying-languages-in-office-365-proplus.md).
+For more information, see [Overview of deploying languages for Microsoft 365 Apps](overview-of-deploying-languages-in-office-365-proplus.md).

 ## Special considerations